 Over the past 30 years, a slow metamorphosis has transformed the landscape of the Flatiron District.
 Today, many call it “Silicon Alley” after the numerous Internet start-ups that dot its streets.
 The same buildings that once housed department stores, jewelry stores, silversmith outlets, and the businesses of other craftspeople are now home to numerous digital startups.
 Some of the Internet startups found in the area include Shutterstock, meetup.com, and Moda Operandi.

-Other popular businesses in the area are photography studios, modeling schools, one-of-a-kind eateries, and larger trendy businesses like the Container Store.
+Other favorite businesses in the area are photography studios, modeling schools, one-of-a-kind eateries, and larger trendy companies like the Container Store.

 Things to See and Do